 Institutional Pharmacy Practice.
 Four to five (4-5) credits.
-Pre-requisite: Completion of Third Professional Year of the Program of Studies.
+Pre-requisite: Students are required to be classified in 4th Professional Year.

 This practicum provides opportunities for comprehensive in-depth experience in specific areas of Institutional Pharmacy Practice.
 The student participates in activities related to the management of a Pharmacy in a health institution and in activities to optimize pharmacotherapies such as medication formulary management, medication use evaluations, and adverse drug events/ medication errors program.
 The main instructional methodology is Practice Based Teaching.
-Academic Programs - School of Pharmacy

 Inpatient Pharmaceutical Care: General Medicine Practice.
 Four to five (4-5) credits.
-Pre-requisite: Completion of Third Professional Year of the Program of Studies.
+Pre-requisite: Students are required to be classified in 4th Professional Year.